 January through July of 2015 was quite a hectic period for me – the story of my life.
 I was extra busy with work – both during the spring semester and during the vacation months of January, February, and July with extra classes and projects – and I also managed to fit in a trip home during January.
 As I looked back on those months from a reading perspective, I had a sense that I didn’t read all that much.
 Certainly, not as many books as I should read.
 I remember in particular one month-long stretch towards the end of the spring semester in which I hardly touched my beloved Kindle.
-It still went everywhere with me, but it didn’t come out to play at all.
+It still went everywhere with me, but it didn’t come out to play much at all.

 2) Destructive & Terrorist Cults: A New Kind Of Slavery by Mousad Banisadr

 3) Escape From Camp 14 by Blaine Harden

 4) My Life With Suzuki by Waltraud Suzuki

 5) Cults Inside Out: How People Get In & Can Get Out by Rick Ross